 Your eyes tell a story.
 The beautiful features in and around the eye are very expressive and deserve to be shown in their best light.
 As you age, your eyes and the skin above and below the eyes age as well.
 This can create an accumulation of skin that can make you look tired or older than your age.
-Dr. Alison Tendler, our board-certified ophthalmologist surgeon in Sioux Falls, SD, discusses surgical options with her patients daily to rejuvenate the skin in the upper and/or lower eyelid.
-Dr. Tendler believes that blepharoplasty (or an eyelid lift) can give a patient his or her self-confidence back when the aged, loose skin has been lifted from the eyes.
-Dr. Tendler specializes in blepharoplasty to assist maturing men and women with ptosis (drooping eyelid) on or around the eye(lid) for a refreshed, more alert appearance.
-She also consults with patients (for a medical blepharoplasty) who have impaired sight or loss of peripheral vision from the lax skin drooping over their eyes.
+Vance Thompson Vision in Sioux Falls, SD, discusses surgical options with their patients daily to rejuvenate the skin in the upper and/or lower eyelid.
+We believe that blepharoplasty (or an eyelid lift) can give a patient his or her self-confidence back when the aged, loose skin has been lifted from the eyes.
+Vance Thompson Vision specializes in blepharoplasty to assist maturing men and women with ptosis (drooping eyelid) on or around the eye(lid) for a refreshed, more alert appearance.
+We also consult with patients (for a medical blepharoplasty) who have impaired sight or loss of peripheral vision from the lax skin drooping over their eyes.
 By correcting the skin around the eye, eyelid surgery can create a softer look and a dramatic improvement in the facial appearance and/or vision.
-We recommend you schedule a comprehensive examination with Dr. Tendler to determine the option that is best for your lifestyle needs and cosmetic desires.
+We recommend you schedule a comprehensive examination to determine the option that is best for your lifestyle needs and cosmetic desires.

 Types of Eyelid Surgeries